valchau/Cryptocurrencies/README.md

 <br>

 ### Steps
-Preprocessing the raw cyptocurrency data <br>
+Preparing the raw cyptocurrency data <br>

 Before an unsupervised machine process is started, it is always important to ensure that the input data is suitable for this analysis.
 Therefore, an initial analysis and cleanup of the raw data was performed.
 1. The raw data, provided in a csv file was read into a Python pandas DataFrame, whose columns (features or variables) were reviwed along with determing the datatype of each column.